A step into the wilderness with no path in sight, the only certainty is the next crunch of leaves.

 Nature holds the strongest connection.

-For better or worse, it is the humans who have the elemental need to keep moving on terra firma.
-Unlike running water over rocks, we force progress by messing up the Earth that feeds us.
+For better or worse, humans have the elemental need to keep moving on terra firma.
+Unlike water running effortlessly over rocks, we force progress by messing up the Earth that feeds us.

 As they say, “the best time to plant a tree was twenty years ago.
 The second best time is now.”